abdullahsaka/Ride_Sharing/README.md

-This is the project that I am currently working on with professor from UIC Business School.
+This is the project that I am currently working on with a professor from UIC Graduate School of Business.